Games played with Flower Cards

 The object is to capture scoring cards, and also to collect in your captures certain sets of cards which give you an extra bonus.
 The bonus sets vary depending on the specific game being played.
 The scores for the individual cards are shown in the table below.
 There are at least two different systems of scoring the cards.
 In Japanese and Korean scoring the cards which show scrolls (known as tanzaku or tti) are worth 5 points, and those with animals, birds or other objects score 10 or 20.
 In Hawaii, the 5 and 10 point cards are reversed - the scrolls are worth 10 and the less valuable animals and objects are only worth 5.

-In Japan the cards are called Hanafuda (flower cards) and the fishing games played with them include Hachi-hachi (88), Koi Koi, Hana Awase and Mushi.
+In Japan the cards are called Hanafuda (flower cards) and the fishing games played with them include Hachi-Hachi (88), Koi-Koi, Hana Awase and Mushi.
 The cards are also used in Japan for a group of banking games similar to Baccarat and known as Kabu (nine).
-In Kabu games the months January to October take on the values 1 to 9, and the November and December cards are not used.
+In Kabu games the months January to October take on the values 1 to 10, and the November and December cards are not used.

 In Hawaii, it seems that the cards are called Hanafuda as in Japan, but the game is called Sakura (Cherry) after the March suit or Higo Bana.

 I intend to include detailed rules of several other flower card games on this site in future.
-Meanwhile here are some links to other sites with flower card game rules.
+Meanwhile here are some links to other sites with flower card rules and online games.

-- Graham Leonard's Hanafuda and Kabufuda site has rules for several Japanese games played with flower cards.
+- Archive copy of Graham Leonard's Hanafuda and Kabufuda site with rules for several Japanese games played with flower cards.

 - Andy Pollett's site has rules for Roppyaku-ken